syncfusion/blazor-docs/src/gantt/gantt-chart/duration-unit.md

 > NOTE
 The default value of the `DurationUnit` property is `day`.

-## Defining duration unit along with duration field
+## Defining Duration Unit along With Duration Field

 Duration units for the tasks can also be defined along with the duration values, the below code snippet explains the duration unit for a task along with duration value,